Leaks spur Japan's crippled nuclear plant to expand storage

-Workers at the Fukushima Daiichi plant have so far filled up more than 80 percent of the 325,000 tonnes of available storage with groundwater contaminated by the damaged nuclear reactors.
+Workers at the Fukushima Daiichi plant have so far filled up more than 80 percent of the 325,000 metric tons (1 metric ton = 1.102 tons) of available storage with groundwater contaminated by the damaged nuclear reactors.

 Leaks in the current water transfer and storage system have added to the urgency to expand this capacity: on Thursday, the utility known as Tepco said pipes used to transfer radioactive water from a leaking pit burst in what is the fourth leak in less than a week.